 All other types of lease come under operating lease and are the same as a rent contract between a landlord and renter.

 Accounting Treatment Of Leased Asset

-Read a detailed article on Accounting of Capital And Operating Lease by Lessor and Lesses.
+Read a detailed article on the Accounting of Capital And Operating Leases by Lessor and Lessee.